okfn/opendefinition/source/open-definition-2.1-dev.markdown

 #### 2.2.3 Share-alike

-The **license** *may* require distributions of the work to remain under the same license the same or a similar license.
+The **license** *may* require distributions of the work to remain under the same license or a similar license.

 #### 2.2.4 Notice